In Vitro Fertilization (IVF)

 Once you become a patient, we take a detailed history, assess hormonal profiles, do a semen analysis, and examine the uterine cavity and fallopian tubes to diagnose your condition and create a treatment protocol tailored specifically for you.

 What Kind of Medications Are Used for IVF?

 Three major medication protocols are used to boost your reproductive potential by stimulating your ovaries to make more eggs.
 Ironically, most of these protocols begin with birth control pills to help stabilize your hormonal profile, minimize miscarriage rate, and provide some control over your cycle.

 These protocols also include daily injections under the skin through a very small needle.
 Next, you will be prescribed a stimulatory medication similar to a hormone your body naturally makes but at a higher concentration.
 These medications are taken to prepare your body to begin the final egg maturation process and ovulation.

 Once your physician determines the eggs are mature, you will be asked to take the ovulatory trigger shot.
-Approximately 36 hours after this shot, you will got to Reading, Mass., for egg retrieval.
-After retrieval, you will begin medication to prepare your body for transfer of the embryos.
+Approximately 36 hours after this shot, you will go to our Reading, Massachusetts location for an egg retrieval.
+After the retrieval, you will begin medication to prepare your body for transfer of the embryos.